2shrestha22/weather/README.md

 # weather

-A Flutter app to show current weather and save reminders.
+A Flutter app to show current weather and save reminders with offline caching.

 ## Getting Started